 Maker Monday is MIT MakerWorkshop’s orientation for students, faculty, and staff to become members.
-After attending, members are allowed to use the space and basic hand tools.
-To gain access to additional machines, users need to attend that Machine’s Specific Training.
+After attending, members are allowed to use the space.
+To gain access to machines, users need to attend that Machine’s Specific Training.

 Time & Location:

-Maker Monday occurs on Mondays from 5:30PM to 6:30PM in room 35-122 except on institute and federal holidays.
+Maker Monday occurs on Mondays (see side bar for time and location) except on institute and federal holidays.

 To be eligible to become a member of the shop, students, faculty, and staff must satisfy at least one of the following requirements:

 - Be a MakerWorks mentor (applications to become a mentor occur twice a year)

 - Be affiliated with Course 2 (Mechanical Engineering) or in a Course 2 class

 - Be affiliated with Course 16 (AeroAstro) or in a Course 16 class